 Enrollment in SSHA is available to students in grades K–12.
-If you would like to register for K, your child must be 5 years old by September 5th of the year “school” would start if you are a Florida resident.
+If you would like to register for K, your child must be 5 years old before they can begin K.

 Grade k-8 New Student Enrollment (June-Sept)